Cameron Gliddon: 2012–13 season

 On 3 May 2012, Gliddon signed a three-year deal with the Cairns Taipans of the National Basketball League.
-Signed as a little-known shooting guard, Gliddon developed into the Taipans' trump card during the 2012/13 season, playing all 28 games and breaking into the starting five.
-He averaged 7.1 points, 4.0 rebounds and 2.8 assists.
-Defensively, Gliddon was ranked third in the league for steals averaging 1.4 per game.
-He scored in double figures nine times, including scoring a career-high 26 points against the Perth Wildcats—the club he grew up supporting—late in the season.
-At the season's end, he was named the recipient of the NBL Rookie of the Year Award.
+He was not well known upon signing with the Taipans but quickly developed into a key player, playing all 28 games in the 2012–13 NBL season and breaking into the starting five.
+He averaged 7.1 points, 4.0 rebounds and 2.8 assists and ranked third in the league for steals with 1.4 per game.
+He scored in double figures nine times, including scoring a career-high 26 points against the Perth Wildcats.
+He was subsequently named the NBL Rookie of the Year.
 He became the NBL's second rookie of the year from Bunbury, joining Mark Worthington (2006).

 2013–14 season

-A recurring back injury sidelined Gliddon for three matches during the 2013/14 season, as he had a dominant second half of the season.
-After assuming a more integral part of the Cairns offense, Gliddon improved his scoring output from 7.1 points per game to 12 and his efficiency also improved, shooting around 50 per cent from the field as opposed to 35.9 per cent in 2012/13.
-In March 2014, he was named the Cairns Taipans MVP at the club's annual awards.
-At 24, Gliddon became the youngest player to win the award since Nathan Jawai in 2008 at the age of 21.
+A recurring back injury sidelined Gliddon for three matches during the 2013–14 NBL season but recovered to have a strong second half of the season.
+He improved to 12 points per game and shot around 50 per cent from the field, and increase from 35.9 per cent in 2012–13.
+He was named the Taipans Club MVP, becoming the youngest player to win the award since Nathan Jawai in 2008.
 In 25 games, Gliddon averaged 12.1 points, 3.0 rebounds and 2.9 assists per game.

 2014–15 season

-On 1 April 2014, Gliddon took up the option of the third year of his three-year contract, re-signing with the Taipans for the 2014/15 season.
+On 1 April 2014, Gliddon took up the option of the third year of his three-year contract, re-signing with the Taipans for the 2014–15 NBL season.
 Prior to the season, Gliddon was named team captain.
-In February 2015, the Taipans clinched their first ever NBL minor premiership.
-They finished the regular season in first place with a 21–7 record, marking the first time since the now defunct Geelong Supercats in 1984, that a regional team has topped the regular season log.
-They went on to reach the 2015 NBL Grand Final series, where they faced the New Zealand Breakers.
-Despite having home court advantage, the Taipans were defeated in Cairns by the Breakers in Game 1, losing 86–71.
-They went on to lose at the buzzer in Game 2 in Auckland, as the Breakers claimed the championship with an 83–81 win.
-Gliddon appeared in all 32 games for the Taipans in 2014/15, averaging 10.5 points, 4.5 rebounds and 2.5 assists per game.
+He helped the Taipans clinch their first ever NBL minor premiership, finishing the regular season in first place with a 21–7 record.
+They went on to reach the 2015 NBL Grand Final series, where they lost 2–0 to the New Zealand Breakers.
+Gliddon appeared in all 32 games for the Taipans in 2014–15, averaging 10.5 points, 4.5 rebounds and 2.5 assists per game.